baneteasnow/baneteasnow.github.io/_pages/now.md

 format2: reading as a book
 pageread2: 1
 # 3
-booktitle3: "Radicals: Outsiders Changing the World"
+booktitle3: "Revenge of the Tipping Point"
-bookyear3: 2020
+bookyear3: 2025
-author3: "Bartlett Jamie"
+author3: "Malcolm Gladwell"
-sayfa3: 296
+sayfa3: 328
 format3: reading as a book
-pageread3: 296
+pageread3: 1
 ---

 {% include image-gallery.html folder="/assets/now" %}